Fully local Reshetikhin-Turaev theories: Spherical structures and canonical orientations

 \subsection{Main results.}

 Here is the classification of orientation structures on our TQFTs and compatible structures on boundaries and interfaces; some of the details must await clarification in the proof.
-Recall our notation $\vect^{br\otimes}_{\bZ/2}(\zeta)$ for the four braided versions of $\bZ/2$-graded vector spaces.
+Recall our notation $\vect^{br,\zeta}_{\bZ/2}$ for the four braided versions of $\bZ/2$-graded vector spaces.

-\begin{maintheorem} Let $T':= \cT_X(S^1_{nb})$ be the category for the circle with non-bounding $3$-framing. \begin{enumerate}\itemsep0ex \item The $\SO^{p_1}(3)$-action on (the full symmetric monoidal sub-)groupoid of $p_1$-orientable objects in $\iota_{>0}\mrE \fus$ has a preferred trivialization.
-The canonical $p_1$-orientation is the constant invariance datum. \item This preferred invariance datum for~$X$ defines a braided tensor structure on $T\oplus T'$ and factorizations
+\begin{maintheorem}[Canonical $p_1$-orientation] \begin{enumerate}\itemsep0ex \item The $\SO^{p_1}_3$-action on the (full symmetric monoidal sub-)groupoid of $p_1$-orientable objects in $\iota_{>0}\mrE \fus$ has a preferred trivialization.
+The canonical $p_1$-orientation is the constant invariance datum. \item Given $X$, denote by $T':= \cT_X(S^1_{nb})$ the category for the circle with non-bounding $3$-framing.
+The constant invariance datum for~$X$ defines a braided tensor structure on $T\oplus T'$ and factorizations